theobald-software/kb.theobald-software.github.io/content/_yunio/salesforce-power-automate-scenario.md

 ### Triggering the Process

-1. Go to Salesforce and change the account type from *Prospect* to *Customer - Direct*.
+1. Open Salesforce and change the account type from *Prospect* to *Customer - Direct*.
 Make sure that the checkbox *In SAP* is deactivated.
 2. The Power Automate workflow runs and creates the customer in SAP. <br>
 ![power-automate-finished](/img/contents/yunio/power-automate-finished.png){:class="img-responsive"}